oracle/accelerated-data-science/docs/source/user_guide/jobs/data_science_job.rst

 YAML
 ====

-A job can be defined using YAML, as shown in the "YAML" tab.
+A job can be defined using YAML, as shown in the "YAML" tab in the example above.
 Here are some examples to load/save the YAML job configurations:

 .. code-block:: python

   # Load a job from a YAML file
   job = Job.from_yaml(uri="oci://bucket_name@namespace/path/to/job.yaml")

   # Save a job to a YAML file
   job.to_yaml(uri="oci://bucket_name@namespace/path/to/job.yaml")